-- One shortcoming in MDAL v1 is the lack of correction for aerosol effects, i.e. their contribution to attenuation (scattering and absorption) of incoming solar radiation in the atmosphere, thus ignoring a major physical effect.
-Simply speaking, their omission results in attenuation that takes place in the atmosphere being misattributed to the surface, leading to a distortion bias in estimated surface reflectance.
-This distortion bias can take the form of underestimation over bright surfaces or overestimation over dark surfaces; essentially depending on whether surface reflectivity is higher or lower than aerosol reflectivity.
+One shortcoming in MDAL v1 is the lack of correction for aerosol effects, i.e. their contribution to attenuation (scattering and absorption) of incoming solar radiation in the atmosphere, thus ignoring a major physical effect.
+Simply speaking, their omission results in attenuation effects that take place in the atmosphere being misattributed to the surface, leading to a distortion in estimated surface reflectance.
+This distortion can take the form of underestimation over bright surfaces or overestimation over dark surfaces; essentially depending on whether surface reflectivity is higher or lower than aerosol reflectivity.
 The reason for the previous exclusion of aerosol correction was the difficulty in obtaining acceptable processing results when they were integrated, mainly due to the lack of reliable input data on aerosol optical depth (AOD, the quantity used to measure atmospheric aerosol content).
-Indeed, someprevious tests using climatological (i.e., long term averaged) AOD values showed a degraded quality of the estimated albedo compared to no aerosol compensation.
-Because the situation regarding available aerosol data has significantly improved in recent years, however, this shortcoming can now be addressed. - 100 It is notable that the previous omission of aerosol effects in the processing did not result in obviously recognizable flaws in albedo estimates.
-In fact, after a preliminary update of the algorithm to include aerosol effects we found a) no actual improvement of the albedo estimates w.r.t. reference values, and b) an introduction of unrealistic values in some regions of high solar- or view zenith angles.
+Indeed, some tests using climatological (i.e., long term averaged) AOD values showed a degraded quality of the estimated albedo compared to no aerosol compensation.
+Because the situation regarding available aerosol data has significantly improved in recent years, however, this shortcoming can now be addressed.

-As for point a), we think that In some regions with higher albedos (~0.2-0.4) this may be related to surface albedo values being close to the critical surface albedo, in which case a similar value of surface reflectance is obtained after atmospheric correction regarless of the AOD used as input (see Ceamanos et al., 2019).
-We believe that Additionally, and in regions not impacted by this effect, this lack of biasimprovement may also be due to an interplay of the aerosol omission and other sources of error (possibly attenuating each other's effects), which is why we decided on a comprehensive update, adding the effect of aerosols, but further addressing implementing three other issuesscientific improvements-with potentially significant impact on results: by adding SEVIRI radiance bias correction and updating SMAC as well as narrow- to broadband conversion coefficients.
+It is notable that the previous omission of aerosol effects in the processing did not result in recognizable flaws in albedo estimates.
+We believe that this may be due to an interplay of the aerosol omission and other sources of error (possibly attenuating each other's effects), which is why we decided on a comprehensive update, adding the effect of aerosols, but further addressing three other issues with potentially significant impact on results by adding SEVIRI radiance bias correction and updating SMAC as well as narrow- to broadband conversion coefficients.
 In detail: